-We are offering units, each unit consisting of one share of our common stock and one Series A Warrant to purchase one share of our common stock.
-We are also offering Series B Warrants, each to purchase one unit.
-The underwriter will receive one Series B Warrant for each unit purchased by it in this offering.
+We are offering units, each unit consisting of one share of our common stock, 0.75 of one Series A Warrant to purchase one share of our common stock and one Series B Warrant to purchase one share of common stock and 0.75 of one Series A Warrant.

-The units will not be issued or certificated.
 The shares of common stock, the Series A Warrants and the Series B Warrants that we are issuing are immediately separable and will be issued separately.
 The shares of common stock issuable from time to time upon exercise of the Series A Warrants and Series B Warrants, if any, are also being offered pursuant to this prospectus.